CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/16_Chinese_JSONPath.png)

-Select the resulting 'Evaluation Results' and copy the output with ctrl-A. Keep this same tab open as we'll need it later for grabbing the Jyutping.
+Select the resulting 'Evaluation Results' and copy the output with `ctrl+a`.
+Keep this same tab open as we'll need it later for grabbing the Jyutping.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/17_copy_Chinese.png)

-Paste the output into a text editor of your choice and save the file as 'chinese_from_JSONPath.txt'.
+Paste the output into a text editor of your choice and save the file as `chinese_from_JSONPath.txt`.

 ### Step 2: formatting the Chinese characters

 What we want is an array of Chinese characters, like the following:`"烏鴉"`.
 No doubt there are many ways to convert the data we have now in chinese_from_JSONPath.txt to such an array.
 The following is what I did, and requires Emacs (I will provide some links and instructions for those unfamiliar with it).

-Create a new file titled 'script_1_formatting_chinese_raw_input.rb' (or alternatively use the script of the same name that is provided).
-Copy the contents of chinese_from_JSONPath.txt into it and assign the resulting array to the variable `chinese`.
+Create a new file titled `script_1_formatting_chinese_raw_input.rb` (or alternatively use the script of the same name that is provided).
+Copy the contents of `chinese_from_JSONPath.txt` into it and assign the resulting array to the variable `chinese`.
 Note that for those following along with emacs, copying the characters in will result in emacs complaining about problematic characters.
 Simply press enter to `Select coding system (default utf-8)`.
 Emacs won't be able to fully render all the characters, but that does not matter for our purposes.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/18_chinese_variable.png)